dominikwerder/daqbuffer/apidoc/src/events.md

 ## Events as framed JSON stream

-To download larger amounts of JSON data it recommended to use the `json-framed` content encoding.
+To download larger amounts data as JSON it is recommended to use the `json-framed` content encoding.
 Using this encoding, the server can send the requested events as a stream of json objects, where each json object contains a batch of events.
 This content encoding is triggered via the `Accept: application/json-framed` header in the request.